 A good ham makes the perfect main course for any meal and any occasion, including Easter and Christmas dinner.
 The added bonus is that once you bake a ham, you usually have the leftovers to make at least three more meals.
 The hambone in and of itself is a goldmine for the best pot of pintos you could ever hope to eat or use it to flavor a comforting pot of Senate Bean Soup.

 When we ate pork I would like to make a ham for supper with my in laws come to visit along with Jordan rolls and then reheat some rolls the next morning, split them in two, and layer warmed slices of ham in between them for a quick, easy, and dern good breakfast.
 Coffee washes it down just right.
-There are already several recipes on SouthernPlate.com using leftover ham and I’ll put the links to those at the bottom of this post, but next week I’ll also bring you one of my dear favorites, Red Beans and Rice.
-So glaze that ham and get it baking but be sure to save the bone with a little meat still on it for next week!
+There are already several recipes on SouthernPlate.com using leftover ham.
+So glaze that ham and get it baking but be sure to save the bone with a little meat still on it!
 Just pop it in a gallon size bag and stick it in the freezer.